DETAILED ACTION

 It is evidenced by abcam page 4/7 that the mean fluorescence intensity measures the brightness and is a relative measure of antigen abundance.

 Claim(s) 59 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Chu (US-2006/0240444-A1) and Beckman Coulter Cytomics FC 500 MPL flow cytometry system 2003, herein Beckman Coulter, and in further view of Hotson (US-2015/0118247-A1).
+103 as being unpatentable over Chu (US-2006/0240444-A1) as evidenced by Ward (US-5627037-A), Beckman Coulter Cytomics FC 500 MPL flow cytometry system 2003, herein Beckman Coulter, and Mohapatra (US-2007/0036867-A1), and in further view of Hotson (US-2015/0118247-A1).

-Regarding claim 59, modified Chu teaches the flow cytometry system of Claim 56.
+Regarding claim 59, modified Chu teaches the cytometry system of Claim 56.
 While Chu does teach a flow cytometry system (Chu; [0049]), Chu does not teach wherein the flow cytometry system is a mass cytometry system.

 In the analogous art of obtaining from results of an assay comprising determining functional status of an immunomodulatory receptor (IMP), where the surface expression levels of the IMR can be determined, determination comprises cytometry such as flow or mass cytometry (Hotson; [0031]).